|Incest, or inbreeding is forbidden on moral and legal grounds in most human cultures but

 The best indicator for calculating inbreeding COI is 10 generations.
 (Going back 10

 generations represents 1024 ancestors)

-Modern breeders should know the COI of each of their dogs and determine what the COI will be on planned litters.
+Modern breeders should know the COI of each of their dogs and determine what the COI will

+brothers and sisters.
 Some of the tops stud dogs in the Show World average over 25% or

 Any mammal whose COI is over 6 % is inbred.